Excel Formula To Calculate Time Worked

 formula to Calculate Time Worked Using the TEXT Function

-4. Time Worked Till Now
+Formula 4 – Calculate the Time Worked Till Now in Excel

 To calculate the time worked between the start time and the current time, use the NOW function instead of the End Time in the Difference column.

-The NOW function returns the present date and the time from your device.
+The NOW function returns the present date and time from your device.
 It does not accept any input argument.

 The Generic Formula: